coreylynch00/NetcatBackdoor/README.md

-# Netcat Downloader + Persistent Ncat Bind Shell (POC)
+# Ncat Downloader + Persistent Ncat Bind Shell (POC)

-This proof‑of‑concept demonstrates automated deployment of Netcat on a Windows host and the creation of a persistent `ncat` bind‑shell listener using a Windows service.
+This proof‑of‑concept demonstrates automated deployment of Nmap on a Windows host and the creation of a persistent `ncat` bind‑shell listener using a Windows service.
 It is intended **only for authorized red‑team, lab, and research environments** where post‑exploitation tooling and persistence techniques must be demonstrated safely.

 ---

 ## Features

-- **Automated Netcat Download & Silent Installation**
+- **Automated Nmap Download & Silent Installation**
   Retrieves the Netcat installer and installs it without user interaction.

 - **Persistent Bind‑Shell Service**